 Gloves can protect you from infection when giving first aid.
 They also protect the injured person if they have open wounds or are bleeding.

-Non-sterile gloves can be used if you need to protect yourself only.
+You can use non-sterile gloves if you need to protect yourself only.
 For example, when cleaning up blood spills, or dealing with poo and vomit.

 Antiseptic cream or spray

 The best first aid treatment for burns is placing it under cool running water for 20 minutes.
-Burn gels or hydrogels should only be used if you are not near cool running water.
-Cool running water should then be applied when it is available.
+Only use burn gels or hydrogels if you are not near cool running water.
+Apply cool running water when it is available.

-Antiseptic wipes are a handy way to clean cuts and grazes and help prevent infection.
+Antiseptic wipes are a handy way to clean minor cuts and grazes and help prevent infection.
 To use them, take a fresh wipe and clean the wound.
 Work gently away from the centre to remove dirt and germs.
+Always follow manufacturer instructions on the package.

 Use absorbent pads to lightly apply pressure to a wound that is bleeding.
 Do this until the bleeding stops.
-Make sure there is no object stuck in the wound first.
+Make sure there is nothing stuck in the wound first.

 Saline solution and eye bath

-This is useful for washing specks of dust or loose particles out of sore eyes.
+This is useful for washing bits of dust or loose particles out of sore eyes.

 For your fridge and freezer

-Ice packs, or a packet of frozen peas wrapped in a tea towel, can be used for minor head injuries.
-They can be used for short periods of time regularly for the first few days.
-They can help to bring down any swelling.
+You can use ice packs or a packet of frozen peas wrapped in a tea towel for minor head injuries.
+These can be used for short periods of time regularly for the first few days.
+They will help to bring down any swelling.

 For when you're out and about